TelluriumDev/Komomo-Extra/README.md

 # Komomo-Extra
-Config Library for the LeviLamina JavaScript mod with Komomo
+Extra Library for the LeviLamina JavaScript mod with Komomo